ServusJon/FramerScaleToDevice/README.md

 Here is a simple module I use to view my prototype on my iPhone even if I build the device fitting a standard android device like the Nexus 5X.
 The performance of Framer prototypes is currently much better on an iPhone.

+If you import designs and they are rendered wrong on your devices please try it with a different scaling (@2x, @3x,…)
+@3x worked great for me when I imported a design that was build in @1x (360x640)

 ![Alt Text](https://raw.githubusercontent.com/ServusJon/FramerScaleToDevice/master/resize.jpg)

 ## 1. Add the module to the top of your Framer prototype: